Sonoma County Court Records

 Domestic Violence Restraining Orders

-Domestic Violence Restraining Order requests are reviewed daily at 8:30 a.m. pursuant to Sonoma County Local Rule 9.11.
+Domestic Violence Restraining Order requests are reviewed daily at 8:30 a.m. under Sonoma County Local Rule 9.11.
 Results of the daily review are published as Domestic Violence Tentative Rulings.
 Family law ex parte matters are reviewed Monday through Friday at 10:00 a.m.
-Community support resources include the Family Justice Center Sonoma County and the Sonoma County Sheriff’s Office.
+Community support resources include the Family Justice Center Sonoma County and the Sonoma County Sheriff's Office.

 Marriage Records